MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

    for HOST, clients should select the highest-priority option with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
 These are the preferred SvcFieldValue and IP addresses.
-If connection fails, the client MAY try to connect using values from a lower-priority record.
+If the connection fails, the client MAY try to connect using values from a lower-priority record.
-   If none of the options are acceptable and working, the client SHOULD connect to the origin server directly.
+   If none of the options succeed, the client SHOULD connect to the origin server directly.

-4. If an SVCB record for HOST does not exist, the received AAAA and/or A records are the preferred IP addresses, and there is no SvcFieldValue.
+4. If an SVCB record for HOST does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.

 This procedure does not rely on any recursive or authoritative server to comply with this specification or have any awareness of SVCB.

 When selecting between AAAA and A records to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.